Ada Lovelace Day Webinars

 Hypersleep is a common theme in science fiction, but what does science have to say about putting humans into suspended animation?
 What can we learn from hibernating animals?
 What’s the difference between hibernation and sleep?
 What health impacts would extended hypersleep have?

-Ada Lovelace Day and the Arthur C. Clarke Award invite you to join science fiction author Anne Charnock, Prof Gina Poe, an expert on the relationship between sleep and memory, Dr Anusha Shankar, who studies torpor in hummingbirds, and Prof Kelly Drew, who studies hibernation in squirrels, for a discussion of whether hypersleep in humans is possible.
+Ada Lovelace Day and the Arthur C. Clarke Award joined science fiction author Anne Charnock, Prof Gina Poe, an expert on the relationship between sleep and memory, Dr Anusha Shankar, who studies torpor in hummingbirds, and Prof Kelly Drew, who studies hibernation in squirrels, for a discussion of whether hypersleep in humans is possible.

 Engineering – Solving Problems for Real People